2024

 Step 3: Calculate the Employee Turnover Rate in One Year

-Calculating the employee turnover rate monthly and quarterly is possible.
-However, most human resources managers will choose the yearly calculation.
-The reason is that it shows changes more clearly.
+It is possible to calculate the employee turnover rate monthly and quarterly.
+However, most human resources managers choose the yearly calculation, as it shows changes more clearly.

 Formula:

-The number of workers who left divided by the average number of employees times 100.
-The result are the turnover rate expressed as a percentage.
+The number of left workers divided by the average number of employees times 100.
+The result is the turnover rate expressed as a percentage.
 Let’s take a look at the following example.

 Example: